ordina-jworks/ordina-jworks.github.io/_posts/2019-07-01-test-design.md

 }
 ```

-Our problems began when we realised that the constructor of our aggregate was becoming too large.
+Our problems began when we realised that the number of parameters in the constructor of our aggregate became too large.
 To resolve this issue we decided to create a class that contains all the data needed to call the constructor.

 ```java